Post: Build a Digital HR Roadmap: Strategic Guide for Leaders

 Asana’s Anatomy of Work research finds that knowledge workers spend a significant share of their workday on repetitive, process-driven tasks that follow predictable rules – work that meets the definition of automation-ready.
 In HR, this proportion is consistently higher than in most other business functions because of the volume of structured, rules-based administrative activity the function generates.

-Before moving to Phase 2, complete a digital HR readiness assessment to establish your baseline across process maturity, data quality, integration capability, and change management readiness.
-This baseline determines which Phase 2 initiatives are executable now versus in twelve months.
+Before moving to Phase 2, assess your baseline across process maturity, data quality, integration capability, and change management readiness.
+That baseline determines which Phase 2 initiatives are executable now versus in twelve months.
+These 13 questions for HR leaders before investing in automation are a useful framework for structuring that assessment.

 Phase 2 – Future-State Vision and Initiative Prioritization